 A Jammy Jam is my families take on the classic “mix-tape”.
 It is a must have for any road trip.
 We have been making them every year since 2008.
 My husband and I have a running list of music that we put together year round and then create a cd(or playlist) for the road trip.

-Often we choose favorites that we grew up with and mix it up with music the kids like.
+Often we pick favorites that we grew up with and mix it up with music the kids like.
 It is something we always look forward to.
 My favorite part about it is listening to the music when we get back and throughout the year.
 It brings back great memories!!

 I try to make fun packets for my kids on most trips.
 Sometimes I will add coloring sheets of states we drive through or license plate bingo.
 Journaling pages are also great and can be used for any age.
 The big kids can write and the little kids can draw pictures.
 These are also great as a keepsake when we return home.